Heavyweight-Digital/project-structure-generator/README.md

 - Special handling is provided to ignore specific directories and files.
 - Users can define which files to include in the output.
 - Files with similar naming patterns are grouped together.
-- Function and class information is extracted and documented.
+- Function and class information, including file descriptions, is extracted and documented.

 ### Pattern Logic